Fire from the Gods

 What is fire?

 First off, fire isn’t a substance.
 While some of the early Greeks believed fire was one of the elements, we now know it isn't an actual "thing".
 You can’t store fire in a box or pack it away when you’re done with it.
 It’s a chemical reaction taking place between two chemicals: oxygen and any chemical that will react with it.
 We call this other chemical a fuel.
-Since the air is 21% oxygen, there’s always a good supply so the only challenge is making it react with whatever we’ve chosen as our fuel.
+Since the air is about 20% oxygen, there’s always a good supply, the only challenge is making it react with whatever we’ve chosen as our fuel.

-Oxygen and fuel chemicals don’t normally react of course, which is fortunate because everything (including you) would spontaneously burst into flame.
-To get a fire going, the oxygen and fuel particles need to collide at high speeds so they can break each other up and rearrange to form new substances.
-In order to get a fire started you need to increase the speed of the particles, which is Chemist-speak for “heat them up”.
+Oxygen and fuel chemicals don’t normally react, which is fortunate because everything (including you) would spontaneously burst into flame.
+To get a fire going the oxygen and fuel particles need to collide at high speeds so they can break each other up and rearrange to form new substances.
+In order to get a fire started you need to increase the speed of the particles which is Chemist-speak for “heat them up”.

 Temperature is a measure of how fast your particles are moving on average, so raising the temperature is really giving your particles enough energy to get going.
 And there’s all sorts of ways to do it.